 As I said, in 2013 and largely 2014, all signs pointed to a large growth in adoption, so that chicken egg problem looked like it would solve itself.
 Towards the end of 2014 and into 2015 the price of bitcoin continued to drop and growth stagnated.

 A chart of user growth on bitcoin reddit:

 Any VC will tell you that an important part of your pitch is explaining your growth strategy.
 In 2014, for a lot of blockchain startups, the answer was simply “if we build it, they will come.”
-In 2017, we know blockchain is not a growth strategy.
-It’s the same way coding your product in python versus php is not a growth strategy.
+In 2017, we know blockchain is not a growth strategy, similarly to how coding your product in python versus php is not a growth strategy.
 In most cases, users don’t even know what a product tech stack looks like or even what that means!
 Blockchain is a technology stack strategy that brings great benefits, but the blockchain part is not what will bring the users.
-Therefore, blockchain is not a “how”, but WHAT is the first question you need to answer for your idea.
+Therefore, blockchain is a “how”, but “WHAT” is the first question you need to answer for your idea.
 What are you trying to accomplish?
 (Hint: you should be able to explain this without mentioning blockchain)

 I do believe it will change the world, and here at Green Mango we love working on blockchain projects.
 Our approach will continue to embrace the technology while being constantly considerate of the unchanged required parameters for a successful software project.
-Those being: Great user experience agnostic to your technology stack, reliability, a strong user acquisition plan, etc.
+Those being: Great product and user experience agnostic to your technology stack, reliability, and a strong user acquisition plan.